PlayStation 5: All the known details regarding Sony’s next console, arriving in 2020

 For all the important details we still don’t know regarding PlayStation 5, one thing is for certain: it’s coming some time in Holiday 2020.
 This makes a lot of sense when you consider that previous consoles have made a habit of launching in November, as with PlayStation 3 and PlayStation 4, so why break with established tradition?
 No hard date is yet known but expect it to be any time between October and December.

 PlayStation 5: Where to buy

 While there’s still no official release date for the PlayStation 5 announced yet, prospective purchasers should expect a wide range of familiar UK retailers to secure stock.
-We know this because many stores have already started to offer people ways of registering their interest, the most prominent example being tech-focused giant Currys PC World.
+We know this because many stores have already started to offer people ways of registering their interest, the most prominent example being tech-focused giant Currys PC World and Amazon UK.
 It’s here where you can register your interest and stay up to date.

 PlayStation 5: Specs

 When it comes to the hardware PlayStation 5 will be packing under the hood, Sony has stated that two key words relate to the future of the platform: ‘immersive’ and ‘seamless’.
 It’s expected that a lot of this will be achieved through substantially better graphic rendering speeds, a custom broadband SSD and just generally improved oomph when it comes to computational power.
 We know that the PS5 will be boasting a bespoke 8-core chipset developed by AMD, which, when combined with full 8K support should see the console capable of such visual flourishes as ray tracing, HDR support and much more.